zubinchopra/portaldocs/portal-sdk/templates/portalfx-unit-test.md

 1. To support the Unit Test project in Visual Studio you must first install the `Node Tools for Visual Studio` [from here](https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1) then
-1. Launch Visual Studio and click `File > New > Project > Visual C# > Azure Portal` will scaffold you a Solution with two projects Extension.csproj and Extension.UnitTest.csproj
+1. Launch Visual Studio and click `File > New > Project > Visual C# > Azure Portal`.
+It will scaffold a Solution with two projects Extension.csproj and Extension.UnitTest.csproj
-1. On the Extension.UnitTests project right click on `npm > Install Missing npm Packages`
-1. Build Extension.UnitTests.csproj `Ctl + Shift + B`
+1. Build the solution `Ctl + Shift + B`
 1. Open index.html in a browser

 note you can also run  `npm run test` from the commandline.